Menu

 Visa, residence and work permit before, during and after studies - what applies to me?

-The information brochure of the Ministry of the Interior and Sports (Informationsbroschüre der Behörde für Inneres und Sport) provides an overview of the applicable legal regulations on residence, jobs, and internships for prospective students, students, and graduates from EU and non-EU countries.
+The brochure "Visas, residence and work permits before, during and after your studies” from the Ministry of the Interior and Sport provides an overview of the applicable legal regulations on residence, jobs, and internships for prospective students, students, and graduates from EU and non-EU countries.
+(Note: The English version of the brochure has not yet been updated with regard to important legal changes, especially for jobbing alongside your studies.
+If possible, please refer to the German version of the brochure, linked on the German version of this page).
 Advice is also available at the Counselling Centre for Social & International Affairs - BeSI.

 Social benefits - when is there an entitlement?